plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Another way to view Dirichlet samples

-Check out this approach (which I showed in class) to viewing 4-parameter Dirichlet distributions suitable for modeling nucleotide frequencies:
+Check out this applet, which allows you to view 4-parameter Dirichlet distributions suitable for modeling nucleotide frequencies:

 [Dirichlet nucleotide frequencies prior applet](/applets/dirichlet-prior/)